Machine to machine

 Machine to machine (M2M) is direct communication between devices using any communications channel, including wired and wireless.

-Machine to machine communication can include industrial instrumentation, enabling a sensor or meter to communicate the information it records (such as temperature, inventory level, etc.) to application software that can use it (for example, adjusting an industrial process based on temperature or placing orders to replenish inventory).
+M2M communication can include industrial instrumentation, where a sensor communicates the data it records (such as temperature or inventory level), as well as telematics, which uses M2M to enable a fleet telematics system to monitor mobile assets.
 Such communication was originally accomplished by having a remote network of machines relay information back to a central hub for analysis, which would then be rerouted into a system like a personal computer.

 More recent machine to machine communication has changed into a system of networks that transmits data to personal appliances.
-The expansion of IP networks around the world has made machine to machine communication quicker and easier while using less power.
+The expansion of IP networks has made M2M communication quicker and easier while using less power, and it is a component of the Internet of Things (IoT).
 These networks also allow new business opportunities for consumers and suppliers.